Copper cable certification: Near-end crosstalk (NEXT)

-Power Sum NEXT (PSNEXT)
+Power sum NEXT (PSNEXT)

-Power Sum NEXT (NEXT) is the sum of NEXT values from 3 wire pairs as they affect the other wire pair.
+Power sum NEXT (NEXT) is the sum of NEXT values from 3 wire pairs as they affect the other wire pair.
 The combined effect of NEXT can be very detrimental to the signal.

-The Equal-Level Far-End Crosstalk (ELFEXT)
+The equal level far-end crosstalk (ELFEXT)

-The Equal-Level Far-End Crosstalk (ELFEXT) test measures Far-End Crosstalk (FEXT).
+The equal level far-end crosstalk (ELFEXT) test measures far-end crosstalk (FEXT).
 FEXT is very similar to NEXT, but happens at the receiver side of the connection.
 Due to attenuation on the line, the signal causing the crosstalk diminishes as it gets further away from the transmitter.
 Because of this, FEXT is usually less detrimental to a signal than NEXT, but still important nonetheless.
 Recently the designation was changed from ELFEXT to ACR-F (far end ACR).

-Power Sum ELFEXT (PSELFEXT)
+Power sum ELFEXT (PSELFEXT)

-Power Sum ELFEXT (PSELFEXT) is the sum of FEXT values from 3 wire pairs as they affect the other wire pair, minus the insertion loss of the channel.
+Power sum ELFEXT (PSELFEXT) is the sum of FEXT values from 3 wire pairs as they affect the other wire pair, minus the insertion loss of the channel.
 Recently the designation was changed from PSELFEXT to PSACR-F (far end ACR).

-Attenuation-to-Crosstalk ratio (ACR)
+Attenuation-to-crosstalk ratio (ACR)

-Attenuation-to-Crosstalk ratio (ACR) is the difference between the signal attenuation produced NEXT and is measured in decibels (dB).
+Attenuation-to-crosstalk ratio (ACR) is the difference between the signal attenuation produced NEXT and is measured in decibels (dB).
 The ACR indicates how much stronger the attenuated signal is than the crosstalk at the destination (receiving) end of a communications circuit.
 The ACR figure must be at least several decibels for proper performance.
 If the ACR is not large enough, errors will be frequent.
 In many cases, even a small improvement in ACR can cause a dramatic reduction in the bit error rate.
 Sometimes it may be necessary to switch from un-shielded twisted pair (UTP) cable to shielded twisted pair (STP) in order to increase the ACR.

-Power Sum ACR (PSACR)
+Power sum ACR (PSACR)

-Power Sum ACR (PSACR) done in the same way as ACR, but using the PSNEXT value in the calculation rather than NEXT.
+Power sum ACR (PSACR) done in the same way as ACR, but using the PSNEXT value in the calculation rather than NEXT.

-DC Loop Resistance
+DC loop resistance

-DC Loop Resistance measures the total resistance through one wire pair looped at one end of the connection.
+DC loop resistance measures the total resistance through one wire pair looped at one end of the connection.
 This will increase with the length of the cable.
 DC resistance usually has less effect on a signal than insertion loss, but plays a major role if power over Ethernet is required.
 Also measured in ohms is the characteristic impedance of the cable, which is independent of the cable length.